randallb15/PredictingSAHomeValues/README.md

 I ran a series of different models on my data to try to get the best performing model.
 I used Linear Regression, an ElasticNet Regression (along with associated Lasso and Ridge regressions), a Gradient Boosted Trees Regression model, and a Random Forest Regressor model.

 After running different models and adjusting hyperparameters, I found that a Random Forest Regressor gave me the best performance.
 I measured performance in a few different ways.
 The first two ways I used to measure performance was the Mean Squared Error and R^2 values.
 These are standard ways to measure performance of a regression model in the statistics world.
 The last way I measured the performance of my model was taken from the way that Zillow measures the performance of their Zestimate model.
+The accuracies o their model are explained here: https://www.zillow.com/z/zestimate/.

+Since I was predicting houses in San Antonio, and the model performance for the Zestimate for San Antonio was readily available.
+It was an easy comparison.

+The Zestimate model has three categories for comparison that I wanted to look at: Within 5% of Sales Price, Within 10% of Sales Price, and Within 20% of Sales Price.
+For San Antonio, the Zestimate performance is as follows:

+Within 5% of Sales Price: 86.8%

+Within 10% of Sales Price: 96.1%

+Within 20% of Sales Price: 98.9%

+The Zestimate model performs relatively well in San Antonio.
+The national average percentages for the Zestimate are:

+Within 5% of Sales Price: 82.2%

+Within 10% of Sales Price: 95.1%

+Within 20% of Sales Price: 98.8%

+Getting a home estimate within 5% of the final sales price proved very difficult.
+The Zestimate performs